- Search The Registry

 He held positions as a research chemist at Vick Chemical Company and Montefiore Hospital.
 Innis joined CORE's Harlem chapter in 1963.
 In 1964 he was elected Chairman of the chapter's education committee and advocated community-controlled education and Black empowerment.
 In 1965, he was elected Chairman of Harlem CORE, after which he campaigned for the establishment of an independent Board of Education for Harlem.
 In early 1967, Innis was appointed the first resident fellow at the Metropolitan Applied Research Center (MARC), headed by Dr. Kenneth Clark.

 In the summer of 1967, he was elected Second National Vice-Chairman of CORE.
-Innis was selected National Chairman of CORE in 1968 and initially headed the organization in a strong campaign of Black nationalism.
+Innis was elected National Chairman of CORE in 1968 and initially headed the organization in a strong campaign of Black nationalism.
 White CORE activists, according to James Peck, were removed from CORE in 1965, as part of a purge of whites from the movement then under the control of Innis.
 Under Innis' leadership, CORE supported the presidential candidacy of Richard Nixon in 1972.
 This was the beginning of a sharp rightward turn in the organization.
 Innis co-drafted the Community Self-Determination Act of 1968 and garnered bipartisan sponsorship of this bill by one-third of the U.S. Senate and over 50 congressmen.
 This was the first time in U.S. history of any civil rights organization drafted a bill and introduced it into the United States Congress.